 When LSD use first became popular decades ago, many medical professionals noticed an alarming trend that connected the drug to patients with schizophrenia.
 LSD-induced hallucinations resembled the kind of hallucinations experienced by schizophrenic patients.
 As a result, a theory began that LSD use could lead to schizophrenia.

 Together with the fact that little scientific evidence supported any medical benefits to using LSD (or lysergic acid diethylamide), the hallucinogenic drug was officially banned from use in the U.S.1 Understanding what schizophrenia is and how this mental illness is different from a drug-induced condition can help families recognize problems in their loved one and get help.

 Schizophrenia is a mental disorder that manifests itself in the breakdown of thought processes and poor emotional responsiveness.
 Auditory hallucinations (“hearing voices”), extreme agitation, delusions and disorganized speech and thinking are classic symptoms of schizophrenia.
-They are usually accompanied by social and occupational dysfunctionality as well.
+These are usually accompanied by social and occupational dysfunction as well.

-Schizophrenia usually presents itself first between adolescence and early adulthood.
+In most patients, schizophrenia presents itself for the first time between adolescence and early adulthood.
 Men tend to first display symptoms in their early 20s, while women more frequently begin to show signs of this condition in their early 30s.2